2019 Washington Redskins season: Week 16: vs. New York Giants

-The loss meant the Redskins were swept by the Giants for the first time since 2014.
-The loss also placed the Redskins last in the division for the first time since 2014.
-This was the last home game for the team as the "Redskins", as the branding was dropped in the wake of the George Floyd protests the next year.
+The Redskins were defeated by the Giants in overtime, which resulted in them getting swept by the Giants and finishing dead last in the NFC East for their first time since 2014.
+Washington also finished the season 1–7 at home.
+This was also the team's final home game as the "Redskins", as the branding was dropped in the wake of the George Floyd protests the next year.